Decisions

-Equity-Linked Savings Schemes (ELSS) are tax-saving mutual funds that primarily invest in equities.
-They offer a tax deduction under Section 80C of the Income Tax Act, with a lock-in period of 3 years.
-ELSS provides potential for high returns due to its equity exposure but also carries market risks.
-These schemes are ideal for long-term investors seeking both tax benefits and capital growth.
+Equity-Linked Savings Schemes are called as ELSS funds in short, these are the only tax-saving mutual funds that primarily invest a minimum of 80% in equities.
+They offer a tax deduction under Section 80C of the Income Tax Act of upto 1,50,000 with a short lock-in period of 3 years.

 Investing in ELSS mutual funds comes with the dual benefit of tax deductions and wealth accumulation over time.
-ELSS mutual funds have a lock-in period of just three years, the shortest among all tax-saving investments in India and having the potential to offer the highest returns among 80C options.
+ELSS mutual funds have a lock-in period of just three years, the shortest among all other tax-saving investments considered under Section 80C in India and having the potential to offer the highest returns among all other 80C options.

-An ELSS fund or an equity-linked savings scheme is the only kind of mutual funds eligible for tax deductions under the provisions of Section 80C of the Income Tax Act, 1961.
+An ELSS funds or an equity-linked savings scheme in mutual funds are the only kind of mutual funds which eligible for tax deductions under the provisions of Section 80C of the Income Tax Act, 1961.
 You can claim a tax rebate of up to Rs 1,50,000 and save up to Rs 46,800 a year in taxes by investing in ELSS mutual funds.

-ELSS mutual funds’ asset allocation is mostly 65% of the portfolio made towards equity and equity-linked securities such as listed equity shares.
-They may have some exposure to fixed-income securities as well.
-These funds come with a lock-in period of just three years, the shortest among all Section 80C investments.
+ELSS mutual funds asset allocation is having a minimum of 80% of their portfolio made towards equity and equity-linked instruments while the remaining may have exposure towards debt.
+These funds come with a lock-in period of just three years which is the shortest among all Section 80C investments options.
+ELSS funds can be Redeemed 100% after lock-in ends without any limitations.

-The following are the main features of ELSS mutual funds:
+ELSS funds are coming with various features, the following are the main features of ELSS mutual funds,

-ELSS (Equity-Linked Savings Schemes) offer the following tax benefits:
+ELSS (Equity-Linked Savings Schemes) offer the various tax benefits such as,

-Tax Deduction Under Section 80C: Investments in ELSS are eligible for a deduction of up to ₹1.5 lakh per year, reducing your taxable income.
+Tax Deduction Under Section 80C: ELSS Investments made in a financial year are eligible for a deduction of up to ₹1.5 lakh per year, reducing your taxable income.

 You have to consider the following factors while choosing to invest in an ELSS mutual fund: